jcomeauictx/build-artik/README.md

 4. [Install guide](#4-install-guide)

 ## 1. Introduction
 This 'build-artik' repository helps to create an ARTIK sd fuse image which can do eMMC recovery from sdcard.
 Due to long build time of fedora image, the root file system is provided by prebuilt binary and download it from server during build.
+(Note: the prebuilt binaries were on servers run by Samsung and disappeared when they terminated the product.
+So there are no shortcuts to rebuilding the image, to my knowledge. -- jc@unternet.net 2025-01-10)

 ---
 ## 2. Directory structure